 CI is a part of CD, but so is the creation of deployable container-packaged executables.
 So, too, is the use of a comprehensive suite of tests that evaluates software quality, performance under load and user acceptance.

-DevOps interview questions summary
+Sample DevOps interview questions and answers summary

 This certainly isn't an exhaustive list of every question you might encounter, but many of these sample DevOps interview questions and answers are likely to be encountered in a technical interview -- especially if DevOps is part of the job requirement.
 If you understand the answers provided here and you can respond in your own words, you are well on your way to landing that new job as a DevOps engineer.